kimallen/ssc-dashboard-demo/README.md

 ## Future Functionality
   * A landing page that visually shows key stats for each info area
-  * Filterable charts showing a breakdown of response types to bed requests and results of bed requests over time
+  * Filterable charts comparing response types to bed requests
+  * Filterable charts showing the results of bed requests over time
   * Visualizations of the demographics of people being served

 ## Technologies